envire/envire.github.io/docs/simulation_overview.md

 software side and one on the robotics control side.
 The software engineering drawback is that multiple code providing very similar functionality (spatial-temporal representation) has to be maintained.
-The second drawback comes when aiming to generate simulations from real world data, in the classical simulators this would require the generating of converters to switch between sensor data driven representations and simulations.
+The second drawback is that generating simulations from real world data turns unefficient: In the classical simulators this requires the implementation of converters to switch between sensor data based representations and simulation representations.

 In summary, Envire Simulation achieves a seamless integration of the simulation environment with the other components of the robotic control system by sharing